 Across the river is a “sister” castle built by another Count.
 Together, these 2 castles kept out intruders for hundreds of years.
 It’s fun to immerse yourself in this world of fortresses and intrigue.

-Tips for a Castle Visit
+Tips for a Visit to Rheinfels Castle

 If you go: